mdda/vim-plugin-python/README.md

 ### Refining the loading process

-Now, I don’t mind writing few simple commands inline like this, but our actual goal is to make Python code to live in Python source files, and `VimL` code in `.vim` source files.
+Now, writing few simple commands inline like this should be fine, however our actual goal is to make a clean plugin system, where Python code that lives in Python source files, and `VimL` code in `.vim` source files.
 So, let’s actually make Vim "import" our code from Python source files.
 Change the code to: